s-damian/php-8-4-new-features/README.md

 The stable version of **PHP 8.4** was officially released on November 21, 2024.

-Several interesting novelties are to be seen.
+Several interesting novelties are to be seen 🐘

 Here are some examples of what's new in PHP 8.4: